 Start with a trial of some of the best probiotic supplements matched to your condition

 The probiotic strains discussed above are a good place to start if you feel overwhelmed by the vast array of probiotics on the market and want an easy way to choose only the best probiotic supplements.
-There are plenty more well-researched strains and combinations, so this list is by no means meant to be a comprehensive one.
-The majority of the probiotics listed above are high-potency formulations which are generally not meant to be taken long-term (more than three months), although, with their excellent safety records, they could be taken indefinitely in almost all cases.
+There are plenty more well-researched probiotic strains and combinations, so this list is by no means meant to be a comprehensive one.
+The majority of the probiotics listed above are high-potency formulations which are generally not meant to be taken long-term (more than three months), although, with their excellent safety records, probiotics could be taken indefinitely in almost all cases.

 Originally published in 2013.